gngsn/mcp-workshop-dotnet/docs/01-monkey-app.md

     ```text
     Push the current changes to the `main` branch of the repository.
+    Make sure to include the `workshop` directory before pushing the changes.
     ```

+> [!NOTE]
+> ✍🏻  문구 추가
+> Make sure to include the `workshop` directory before pushing the changes.

 1. Enter the following prompt to GitHub Copilot to generate an issue on the repository.